 That’s why it is vital to master communication and respond appropriately to a crisis, in order to preserve your company’s image, reputation and business, especially if the crisis directly affects your core business (e.g. a health crisis for a catering group).

-2) Transparent messages to maintain trust and become a privileged partner
+2) Transparency of messages to maintain trust and become a privileged interlocutor

-3) Reassure people that you are in control and are taking all necessary measures to respond to the situation.
+3) Reassurance by showing that you are in control and that you are taking all the necessary measures to respond to the situation

 4) Consistency of messages between all your audiences (internal/external…) to avoid confusion,